faryabib/faryabib.github.io/people.md

 * [R. Babak Faryabi](PBabak.html), PhD, MSc

 * [Gregory Schwartz](https://github.com/GregorySchwartz) joined the lab after his doctoral training at the Drexel University.
 Gregory interests lies in developing computational methods to integrate and interrogate high-dimensional experimental data sets using graph theory and machine learning.
+Dr. Petrovic research has been support by NIH Immunobiology of Normal and Neoplastic Training Grant.

 * [Yeqiao Zhou](https://twitter.com/YeqiaoZhou) is a PhD student at the Genetics and Epigenetics group.
-She is interested in interested in elucidating causes and consequences of connectome dysregulation in cancer.
+She is interested in elucidating causes and consequences of genome misfolding in cancer.

+* Jelena Petrovic joined the lab (Joint with Warren Pear) after her doctoral training at the Universitat Pompeu Fabra, Barcelona, Spain.
+She is an expert in cancer epigenomics.
+Her research focuses on the mechanisms of genome misfolding in cancer.
+Dr. Petrovic research has been support by a Leukemia and Lymphoma Society Postdoctoral Fellowship.

 * Ashkan Bigledi joined the lab as a PhD student after his training in bioinformatics at Harvard.
 Ashakan is specialized in developing clinical sequencing workflows and researches pathogenic mutation prioritization.

-* Benjamin Kahn did his undergraduate study at UPenn Health and Societies.
-He is interested in tumor vascularization.

-* Parisa Samareh, GCB rotation student

 **Alumni**

+* Benjamin Kahn: Former: Undergraduate independent study - Current: Post-bac at Stanger Lab.
+[comment]: <* Benjamin Kahn did his undergraduate study at UPenn Health and Societies.
+He is interested in tumor vascularization.>

+* Parisa Samareh: Rotation student, GCB

 * Jose Liboy Lugo: Former: SUIP Undergrad, University of Puerto Rico